 The answer will depend on what type of policy you have.
 Let’s take a moment and do some background review first….

-What makes up a homeowners insurance policy?
+What makes up an Ohio homeowners insurance policy?

 In its most basic form, a homeowners insurance policy is a package policy covering both property and liability.
 Within the property category, you can cover the dwelling and personal property (if you own where you live), or just contents if you’re renting where you live.

 The words in parentheses refer to the policy contract/form (industry abbreviation).
 HO stands for homeowners, so you can easily see they are all a form of a homeowners policy.
 The first two are for homes you own and live in and renters is pretty self-explanatory.

 A homeowners policy insures the dwelling and contents.
 A condo policy also insures at least a portion of the dwelling and includes contents.
 The renter’s policy covers your contents only- it isn’t meant to insure the dwelling, since you don’t own the dwelling.

 So you MAY be able to transfer your homeowner’s from one house to another, but again it depends on the type of policy you have.

 Example of homeowners where you can’t transfer from one house to another

 Using the abbreviations above, the HO3 form is one where 99.9% of the time you cannot transfer.
 The reason is simple- HO3 forms insure a specific location and you can’t just swap one location for another.